nodejs/node/doc/api/stream.md

 event.
 If a stream implementation is capable of processing multiple chunks of data at once, the `writable._writev()` method should be implemented.

-If the `decodeStrings` property is set in the constructor options, then `chunk` may be a string rather than a Buffer, and `encoding` will indicate the character encoding of the string.
+If the `decodeStrings` property is explicitly set to `false` in the constructor options, then `chunk` will remain the same object that is passed to `.write()`, and may be a string rather than a `Buffer`.
 This is to support implementations that have an optimized handling for certain string data encodings.
+In that case, the `encoding` argument will indicate the character encoding of the string.
-If the `decodeStrings` property is explicitly set to `false`, the `encoding` argument can be safely ignored, and `chunk` will remain the same object that is passed to `.write()`.
+Otherwise, the `encoding` argument can be safely ignored.

 The `writable._write()` method is prefixed with an underscore because it is internal to the class that defines it, and should never be called directly by